Reejig Blog

 AI transformation is a shared leadership responsibility across HR, IT, and operations.

-• CHRO: redesigning how work operates
+• CHRO: Redesigning how work operates

-• CIO: ensuring systems, data, and architecture support change
+• CIO: Ensuring systems, data, and architecture support change

-• CFO and COO: aligning outcomes to value and risk
+• CFO and COO: Aligning outcomes to value and risk

 "This is a big leadership moment.
 You have to set a direction and a vision for your company."

-Core principle: The future of work is designed, not deployed.
+The future of work is designed, not deployed.

 Executive Checklist: Leading an AI-Enabled Workforce